-Medica covers only a limited selection of durable medical equipment and certain related supplies that meet the criteria established by Medica.
+Medica covers only a limited selection of durable medical equipment and certain related supplies, and hearing aids that meet the criteria established by Medica.
 Some items ordered by your physician, even if medically necessary, may not be covered.
 The list of eligible durable medical equipment and certain related supplies is periodically reviewed and modified by Medica.
-To request a list of Medica's eligible durable medical equipment and certain related supplies, call Member Services at the number on the back of your Medica ID card.
+To request a list of Medica's eligible durable medical equipment and certain related supplies on the back of your Medica ID card.